jessmartin/writings/css_html_the_way/css_slides.markdown

 You wouldn't directly edit a Rails plugin because it makes it impossible to upgrade the plugin.
 Think of CSS (and Javascript) in the same way.

-* Create an plugin_override.css file
+* Create a plugin_override.css file
 * Include it *after* the plugin.css file
-* Override only the specific styles that need to be overridden GLOBALLY.
+* Override only the specific styles that need to be overridden GLOBALLY
-* If you need to override a style in only one place, put that in your main stylesheet next to the other styles governing that area of the page.
+* If you need to override a style in only one place, put that in your main stylesheet next to the other styles governing that area of the page

 !SLIDE